One Day in Venice: Best Itinerary, Map, Tips & Guide

 Morning

 Start your morning at the Ponte della Paglia.
-The original structure was built in 1360 and was the oldest stone bridge in Venice, the current structure dates back to 1847.
-This bridge will give you a fantastic view of the Grand Canal and the lagoon and looking the other way, the famous Ponte dei Sospiri or Bridge of Sighs.
+The original structure was built in 1360 and was the oldest stone bridge in Venice; the current structure dates back to 1847.
+This bridge will give you a fantastic view of the Grand Canal and the lagoon, and you can look the other way at the famous Ponte dei Sospiri or Bridge of Sighs.

-The Bridge of Sighs is a fully enclosed limestone bridge which was built in the early 1600s and linked the prison to the interrogation rooms in the Doge’s Palace.
-It was described by Lord Byron as “the last point where condemned prisoners could see the beautiful city of Venice” before they were taken to be executed.
+The Bridge of Sighs is a fully enclosed limestone bridge built in the early 1600s.
+It linked the prison to the interrogation rooms in the Doge’s Palace and was described by Lord Byron as “the last point where condemned prisoners could see the beautiful city of Venice” before they were taken to be executed.

 An image of the white marble bridge of Sighs